||California: San Francisco North and East Bay

 Also, for 8-10 year olds, we could delve into 14th century Afghanistan with my advanced picture book, Brave with Beauty that tells the true story of Queen Gowharshad who for a while ruled a vast empire and whom some historians now think was the one of the most powerful women in history.
 This is a fascinating story that's little known but with great contemporary relevance.

 For middle grade readers, I will talk about my historical novel, The Circlemaker or my new adventure novel, The Word Dancer.
-For middle graders, the visits work best if the class has already read the book for we have in-depth discussion.
+For middle graders, the visits work best if the class has already read the book for we have lively in-depth discussions.

 Lastly, for YA readers, we talk about my historical novel, Sacred Shadows, the craft of writing, creative inspiration, the power of listening and observation, writing tricks and tips, using family stories for fiction etc.

-Also, for older students and for adults I talk about the craft and business of writing for children, the power of memory, fun ways to stimulate your creative juices etc. Highly encouraging and empowering for aspiring writers.
+Also, for older students and for adults I talk about the craft and business of writing for children, the power of memory, fun ways to stimulate your creative juices etc. I teach children's book writing at colleges and universities and through the San Francisco Writing Salon.
+My presentation is highly encouraging and empowering for aspiring writers.